 In January 2012, the Agency updated its guidance to companies developing antibiotics, covering how they should carry out studies to test these medicines' benefits and risks:

 This is accompanied by an addendum giving information on how to study medicines for specific indications.
-This addendum was released for public consultation in July 2012:
+The final addendum was published in November 2013 following a public consultation:

 - Addendum on the note for guidance on the evaluation of medicinal products indicated for treatment of bacterial infections